What is the Montana County Attorneys Association?

 - Scott TwitoYellowstone County Attorney

-- Leo GallagherLewis & Clark County Attorney
+- Kevin DownsLewis & CLark County Attorney

-- Cory SwansonBroadwater County Attorney
+- Heather WebsterYellowstone County Deputy Attorney

 The Convention Site Selection shall consider and recommend to the membership an appropriate site for the annual summer meeting.